Contact us

 • A third that strikes a balanced tradeoff across size, cost, and performance.

-• If I optimized for cost, how much power and space would be sacrificed?
+• If I optimize for cost, what’s the delta in power and board area?

 The answers to these questions are hidden beneath the stones.